 It took a while for The Incredible Hulk to settle down on how they would go about their portrayal.
 Hulk ranged from good, to downright evil, from Banner's intelligence to being completely incapable of abstract thought.
 They were even unsettled in color, and how he transformed.
 It wasn't until the first Hulk Annual that they settled down in, green child-like Berserker, who speaks in Hulk Speak, and is powered by Unstoppable Rage.

 Judge Dredd underwent this in '78-'79 (its 2nd and 3rd years).
 The Cursed Earth Saga helped build up the world Dredd lived in.
 The Day The Law Died was one of the first big stories that was done as a single narrative, and helped define the world further.
 Judge Death introduced a fan-favourite villain and Judge Anderson.

 This coincided with a Growing the Beard moment for 2000AD in general: the merge with Star Lord and Tornado brought in classics such as Strontium Dog, and other fan-favourites like the ABC Warriors and Fiends of the Eastern Front started.

 The beard wasn't fully grown until The Apocalypse War in 1982, which marked a significant turning point: The strip's moral ambiguity was shoved right to the forefront, and the in-story repercussions can still be felt in stories today.

-The first issue of Red Hood and the Outlaws was highly controversial and cause many fans to unfairly judge the series as unlikeable (Jason), shallow & sex obsessed (Starfire), amongst other terms.
+The first issue of Red Hood and the Outlaws was highly controversial and caused many fans to judge the series as unlikeable (Jason), shallow and sex obsessed (Starfire), amongst other terms.
 The book has since subverted many of these preconceptions, despite the fact that there are still some people who refuse to look past the first issue.